danielnbarbosa/drlnd_continuous_control/README.md

 ## Environment Description
-In this environment, a double-jointed arm can move to target locations.
+In this environment, we are training a double-jointed arm to move to a target location.
+To speed up training we will be training 20 robotic arms simultaneously.
+Each robotic arm is circled by a target sphere and the goal of the agent is to maintain its position at the target location for as many time steps as possible.

+#### Observation Space
+The observation space consists of 33 variables corresponding to position, rotation, velocity, and angular velocities of the arm.

+#### Action Space
+The action space is continuous and each action is a vector with four numbers, corresponding to torque applicable to two joints.
+Every entry in the action vector is a number between -1 and 1.

+#### Reward Structure
 A reward from +0.01 to +0.04 is provided for each step that the agent's hand is in the goal location.
 A higher reward is provided if the agent's hand is closer to the center of the target.
-Thus, the goal of the agent is to maintain its position at the target location for as many time steps as possible.

-The observation space consists of 33 variables corresponding to position, rotation, velocity, and angular velocities of the arm.

-The action space is continuous and each action is a vector with four numbers, corresponding to torque applicable to two joints.
-Every entry in the action vector should be a number between -1 and 1.

-The task is episodic and consists of a twenty robotic arms being trained in parallel.
+#### Solve Criteria
 The agents must get an average score of +30 (over 100 consecutive episodes, and over all agents).
 The environment is considered solved, when the average (over 100 episodes) of those average scores is at least +30.

-Here's an example of a single observation of the environment:
+Here's an example of a single observation of the environment.
+It looks kind of chaotic but essentially there are twenty arms trying to track 20 target spheres.
 ![reacher](reacher.png)
-It looks kind of chaotic but essentially there are twenty arms trying to track 20 target spheres.
-Each sphere slowly rotates around each arm.

 ## Installation